 Born and raised in the south, this southern belle was a true steel magnolia.
 On the shelf next to her Golden Globe Award is the cap given to her by The Blue Angels after she flew with them in a F-18, photos from shark dives and the many buckles she has won participating in her new passion pro-celebrity rodeo.

 Mobley held her own starring opposite Elvis Presley and held her breath when shot at by Guerilla forces in Mozambique.
-She has tirelessly dedicated many years documenting the children of war suffering from starvation in Cambodia, Ethiopia, Somalia and the Sudan.
+She tirelessly dedicated many years documenting the children of war suffering from starvation in Cambodia, Ethiopia, Somalia and the Sudan.

-As a motivational speaker, Mobley speaks from experience and her heart on time management and being a working mother.
-She is the first woman to be inducted into the University of Mississippi Alumni Hall of Fame and was most touched to be part of a group of inductees that includes her friend from ï¿½Ole Miss', William Faulkner.
-Currently Mobley is representing Time Warner and American Movie cs speaking around the country on film preservation.
+As a motivational speaker, Mobley spoke from experience and her heart on time management and being a working mother.
+She was the first woman to be inducted into the University of Mississippi Alumni Hall of Fame and was most touched to be part of a group of inductees that includes her friend from Ole Miss', William Faulkner.
+At her death, Mobley represented Time Warner and American Movie speaking around the country on film preservation.